j3k0/cordova-non-renewing-subscription/README.md

 ```

+The extension will keep in cache the value for the expiry date, so it's not making requests to the server more than once.

+Of course, when subscription are handled on a "per-user" basis and not "per-device", you will want to reset the cached value when user changes.

 ### Handling login/logout events

-When an user logs in or out, it's better to reset the expiryDate cached by the extension.
+When an user logs in or out, you will want to reset the expiry date cached by the extension.

 To do so, just call `nonRenewing.reset();`.

+### Author / Copyright

+This code is published under the MIT license.

+Developed by Jean-Christophe Hoelt.

+Initial development sponsored by interactivetools.com

+Copyright 2016, Fovea.cc